Mary Naylor: Early life

-Florence Mary Naylor was born in Carlton, Nottingham, England to Cyril Naylor and Hannah Naylor (née Robinson), both of Nottingham.
-Mary started singing on an orange crate to attract customers while her parents sold fruit and vegetables in the open markets across the Midlands.
-She attended Standhill Infant School for five years, then graduated from Porchester Senior School, with a great portion of her education on the road while on tour.
-Mary started piano lessons on her 7th birthday, and accordion on her 9th.
-By age 11, Mary was awarded the gold medal Senior Grade Piano Examination, meaning that if she chose, she could be licensed to be a piano teacher herself.
-Between the ages of ten and twelve, Mary, her younger sister and brother, Margaret and Ernest, starred in Nottingham's Madame Haine's Accordion Band."
-Mary also became a popular solo act between movies at Nottingham's movie theaters and in dance halls with Ernie Lotinga and his orchestra, and at Nig-Nog Concert fundraising events.
+Florence Mary Naylor was born on 2 April 1926 in Carlton, Nottingham, England, to Cyril Naylor and Hannah Naylor (née Robinson), both of Nottingham.
+She was the eldest of three children and had a younger sister, Margaret, and a younger brother, Ernest.

+Naylor began singing as a child while helping her parents sell fruit and vegetables in open markets across the Midlands, often standing on an orange crate to attract customers.

+She attended Standhill Infant School for five years before continuing at Porchester Senior School.
+Because of her early performing career, much of her schooling was completed while touring.

+Naylor began piano lessons in 1933 on her seventh birthday and started learning the accordion two years later.
+At age 11, she was awarded the gold medal in the Senior Grade Piano Examination.

+Between 1936 and 1938, Naylor performed with her siblings in Nottingham's Madame Haine's Accordion Band.
+During this period she also appeared as a solo performer between films at Nottingham cinemas, performed in dance halls with Ernie Lotinga and his orchestra, and appeared at Nig-Nog Concert fundraising events.